rmh78/quarkus-performance/README.md

-# Comparing the CPU/Memory utilisation of a Quarkus JAX-RS application
+# Comparing the CPU/Memory utilisation of a JAX-RS application (Quarkus, Payara Micro)

 Some scripts to measure the CPU and Memory utilisation of JAX-RS appliations.
 The performance test runs inside a docker container.